Improving visibility along corridors, at intersections, and at pedestrian crossings can help reduce nighttime crashes and fatalities.

 The nighttime fatality rate on the Nation’s roadways is three times higher than the daytime rate, and 76 percent of pedestrian fatalities occur at night.
-Enhancing nighttime visibility for drivers and other road users will save lives.
-Several countermeasures and approaches are available that agencies can employ to improve visibility and reduce fatalities.
+Enhancing nighttime visibility where non-motorists mix with traffic during darkness will save lives.
+The focus is to deploy countermeasures that improve nighttime visibility to safely connect people to the community and essential services.

 A Visibility Problem with Visible Solutions